ysmnpksy/multiLayerPerceptron/README.md

 # Multi-Layer Perceptron

 ## Project description
-This project consists of a MATLAB impementation of the incremental backpropagation algorithm for a multi-layer perceptron.
+This project consists of a MATLAB implementation of the incremental backpropagation algorithm for a multi-layer perceptron.
 This implementation supports any number of hidden layers with biases, any number of nodes in each layer and multiple different activation functions.

 ## How to install the project
 Download a zip file of the project from the code menu above.
 The downloaded folder needs to be unzipped and all files need to be uploaded to MATLAB.